 - Passing other vehicles and driving in passing lanes

 - Driving through all types of intersections (with lights and stop signs)

 - Reversing, 3-point turns, U-turns

 If you are a new driver trying to get your G2 license for the first time, you have to wait 8 to 12 months after you pass the G1 written exam.
-If you complete a certified driving school, you can wait 8 months otherwise you have to wait the full year.
+If you complete a certified driving school, you only have to wait for 8 months instead of the full year.

 G Road Test

-The G driving exam involves everything that the G2 exam does, but also tests you on more advanced driving skills-mainly, driving on highways.
-They last around 30 minutes and new drivers will need to have had a G2 for at least 12 months before they can take the G road test.
+The G driving exam includes everything from the G2 exam, but also tests you on more advanced driving skills- mainly, driving on highways.
+They last around 30 minutes and new drivers will need to have their G2 for at least 8-12 months before they can take the G road test.
 The skills you will be tested on that are new to the G exam include:

-- Merging onto a 400-series highway at proper speed
+- Merging onto a 400-series highway at the proper speed

 - Passing other vehicles and changing lanes